Bairnsdale: Television

 Nine previously produced a local news bulletin branded Nine News Gippsland and later Nine News Local for a brief period between 2017 and 2021 that aired on the Southern Cross Austereo primary channel when it was previously affiliated with Nine.

 Both national public broadcasters, ABC (ABC TV) and SBS (SBS TV) are broadcast into Bairnsdale as well, via Mount Tassie and Mount Taylor.

 Additional digital multi-channels broadcast by all the networks in addition to the ones listed above are available on the digital service called Freeview to viewers in Bairnsdale and the Gippsland/Latrobe Valley region.
 These channels include HD simulcasts of the primary channel (available on channels 20, 30, 50, 60 and 80).
-As well as ABC TV Plus, ABC Me, ABC News, SBS Viceland, SBS World Movies, 10 Bold, 10 Peach, 10 Shake, 7two, 7mate, 9Gem, 9Go!, 9Life and Sky News Regional.
+As well as ABC Family, ABC Entertains, ABC News, SBS Viceland, SBS World Movies, 10 Drama, 10 Comedy, Nickelodeon, 7two, 7mate, 9Gem, 9Go!, 9Life and Sky News Regional.

 Subscription television service Foxtel (previously Austar until 2014) is available via satellite.

 Radio

+The local community radio station, R.E.G.
+FM broadcasts on 105.5 MHz and 90.7 MHz and operates from studio's in Bairnsdale and Lakes Entrance.
+R.E.G.
+FM presenters are local volunteers.
+The station offers easy listening music and classic hits from the 50's to the present.

 Local commercial radio services TRFM (99.9 MHz) and Gold 1242 (98.3 MHz) are operated by Ace Radio and broadcast to Bairnsdale and most listeners in the Gippsland area as far east as the town of Orbost.
 The Gold 1242 AM 1242 kHz transmitter is located in Myrtlebank between Maffra and Sale but is now also rebroadcast on 98.3 MHz from Mount Taylor.

 Local ABC station, ABC Gippsland broadcasts into Bairnsdale on 828 kHz AM from Longford, near Sale and on 100.7 MHz from the distant Latrobe Valley transmitter at Mount Tassie.
 National ABC stations Triple J (96.7 MHz) and ABC Classic FM (101.5 MHz) are also broadcast from Mount Tassie.
 ABC Radio National (106.3 MHz) and ABC News Radio (107.9 MHz) are rebroadcast locally from Mount Taylor.

-The local community radio station, REG FM broadcasts on 105.5 MHz and 90.7 MHz and operates from Jennings Street in West Bairnsdale.